-Lucky bamboo plants (Dracaena sanderiana) are common houseplants, and are fun and easy to grow.
+Lucky bamboo plants (Dracaena sanderiana) are common houseplants and are fun and easy to grow.
 Indoors, they can quickly reach a height of 3 feet (91 cm.) or more, prompting gardeners to ask, “Can you prune lucky bamboo?”
 Fortunately, the answer to that question is a resounding “yes!”—and it is a cinch to do.

 Can You Prune Lucky Bamboo Plants?

 Lucky bamboo isn’t really a type of bamboo at all, but rather a plant in a genus of trees and shrubs called Dracaena.
-Because lucky bamboo grows so fast, it has a tendency to become top-heavy, and the extra weight puts stress on the roots and the rest of the plant.
+Since lucky bamboo grows so fast, it has a tendency to become top-heavy, and the extra weight puts stress on the roots and the rest of the plant.

 Cutting back a lucky bamboo plant invigorates and refreshes it and encourages new growth.
 If desired, selective lucky bamboo plant pruning can even change the shape of the plant entirely.

 When to Prune a Lucky Bamboo Plant

 When to prune a lucky bamboo plant depends on the height of the plant.
 You don’t have to wait until a certain time of year to do the job.
 You can prune lucky bamboo whenever it gets too large to manage.